dominiclizarraga/dominiclizarraga.github.io/_posts/books/2025-04-11-effective-testing-with-rspec.md

 It’s easy to feel overwhelmed as we’re deciding what to test first.
 Where do we start?

-What’s the <b>core of the project?
+ <b>What’s thecore of the project?
 What’s the one thing we agree our API should do?
 It should faithfully save the expenses we record.</b>

 We’re only going to use two of the most basic features of HTTP in these examples:
 • A `GET` request reads data from the app.